Jungle Patrol (1948 film): Plot

 In 1942, eight United States Army Air Forces fighter pilots flying P-40 fighter aircraft and a support crew defend a remote airfield under construction in New Guinea.
 Waves of Japanese attacks threaten the air base, and ultimately will lead to attacks on Australia.
-Spirits are raised when Jean Gillis (Kristine Miller), an attractive United Service Organizations entertainer flies in on a supply aircraft from Brisbane, the first of a group of five entertainers coming to do a show for the troops.
+Spirits are raised when Jean Gillis, an attractive USO entertainer, flies in on a supply aircraft from Brisbane, the first of a group of five entertainers coming to do a show for the troops.

-Jean gets to know the pilots and some of them tell her about their wives and sweethearts and their hopes for postwar life.
+Jean gets to know the pilots, and some of them tell her about their wives and sweethearts and their hopes for postwar life.
 Each day as they fly out, the pilots seem to be cheating death.
 The group has scored 100 victories without losing a man.
 One of the group recalls the 1934 film Death Takes a Holiday, where Death takes a few days off from extinguishing lives in order to explore human nature, and wonders if it is happening to them.